Mayankm96/airsim_ros_client/README.md

 This repository is meant to integrate ROS and AirSim plugin using the python APIs available for the simulator.

 The `airsim_ros_client` package has been tested under ROS Kinetic and Ubuntu 16.04LTS.
-The source code is released under [BSD 3-Clause License](LICENSE.md).
+The source code is released under [MIT License](LICENSE.md).

+The mesh of DJI M-100 was downloaded from DJI website ([link](https://www.dji.com/matrice100/)).
+DJI reserves all rights to this material.

 ## Installation